 When this room was discovered the researchers were scared half out of their minds!!!
 Thinking there was a witch in there with them.
 It is just the shadow of a stalagmite formation.

 Stalactites just hanging and dripping, forever forming.

 The room of candles. this room is amazing even on the water it looks as if the wax is floating.

-Looking of our path down a hole it is a river with a light at the end.
+Looking down the path there is a hole, it’s a river with a light at the end.

-Theses stalactites look like tissue paper and as almost as thin but much stronger.
+Theses stalactites, looks like tissue paper and as almost as thin but much stronger.

 I was just in awe.